 Food waste sites

 Professional composters manage Source Separated Organic materials such as food scraps, compostable products and yard waste at large scale composting facilities.
-These facilities will operate under a Source Separated Organics Materials (SSOM) permit or as a Solid Waste Compost permit.
+These facilities will operate under a Source Separated Organics Materials (SSOM) permit or Solid Waste Compost permit.
 The SSOM permit type was established in late 2014 to reflect an update to Minnesota’s compost rules.

 Permits require compost facilities to have appropriate design, operation, and maintenance standards.
 Operational practices include detailed requirements for handling incoming organics materials, odor management, staff training, contact water, curing compost, and safety of the and finished compost products.